Elizabeth Hurley, 54, Defies Age In White Button-Down Top In Breast Cancer Awareness Post

 Elizabeth Hurley is defying age in her most recent social media share.

-As those who follow the actress on Instagram know, Hurley regularly shares a number of photos and videos for fans on social media and each and every one of them earns her a ton of attention from fans.
+As those who follow the actress on Instagram know, Hurley regularly shares a number of photos and videos for fans on social media, and each and every one of them earns her a ton of attention.
 While she’s usually posing in bikinis to promote her line or sharing sizzling throwbacks, she also dazzles in a number of other gorgeous shots while raising awareness for causes that are near and dear to her heart in the process.

 In the most recent image that was shared for her legion of fans, Hurley strikes a pose while sitting on a black director’s chair.
 The bombshell rocks a white button-down shirt and light denim jeans for the photo op, while wearing her long, highlighted locks down and curled.
 Elizabeth looks straight into the camera in the photo, resting her chin on her hand that features a pink breast cancer ribbon on it.

-Per usual, the beauty is donning a stunning face of makeup that comes complete with eyeliner, mascara, blush, highlighter, and lipgloss.
-Her pearly whites are also on display in the photo and in the caption of the image, Liz urges her followers to make a donation to breast cancer awareness in honor of October, which is breast cancer awareness month.
+Per usual, the beauty is wearing a stunning face of makeup that comes complete with eyeliner, mascara, blush, highlighter, and lipgloss.
+Her pearly whites are also on display in the photo.
+In the caption of the image, Liz urges her followers to make a donation to breast cancer awareness in October, which is the official awareness month for the disease.

 View this post on Instagram